freemocap/documentation/docs/tutorials/Create_New_FreeMoCap_Recording_Session.md

 (base) $ conda activate freemocap-gui
 (freemocap-gui)
 ```
-2. Now you'll need to point your terminal towards whichever location you git cloned the repository to when you followed the [sofware installation tutorial](Freemocap_Software_Installation.md).
+2. Now you'll need to point your terminal towards whichever location you git cloned the repository to when you followed the [software installation tutorial](Freemocap_Software_Installation.md).
 If you forgot, locate the freemocap folder on your machine (it's a folder called freemocap) and then copy the folder path.
 Then you can paste it into the terminal using the command 'cd' before it.
 ```
 (freemocap-gui) $ cd freemocap
 ```